-Through the years and through trial and error, I have learned some helpful tips to make food preparation easier and more pleasurable.
-Anything that can save time and frustration is always good, and will make you want to experiment in the kitchen more often.
+Through the years and through trial and error, I have learned some helpful tips to make food preparation easier and help to save time effort in the kitchen. and make preparing food a more pleasurable experience.
+Anything that can save time and frustration is always good, and will make you want to experiment in the kitchen more often!
 This list of tips will continue to grow as they are remembered or discovered, so stay tuned...

 Cookie "Pressing" - When cookie recipes call for 'pressing, squashing or smashing' before placing in oven, keep a small bowl of water handy and dip fork, bottom of drinking glass, or whatever tool you use into water before squashing each cookie.
 This will prevent the fork or glass from sticking to your cookie dough.

 Cookie Test - Before baking an entire batch of cookies, bake only one cookie to see if it turns out as it should.
-This will help you determine if you should adjust your temperature, use more or less dough, cook for a shorter or longer time, etc.
+This will help you determine if you should adjust your temperature, use more or less dough per each cookie, cook for a shorter or longer time, etc.

 Cooking Time - Because ovens may vary due to calibration settings, set timer for shorter cooking times to make sure baked items aren't overcooked.
 This way, you can check doneness towards then end of cooking time to prevent overcooking.
 Example: For items that bake quickly such as cookies, set timer for 2 minutes earlier than recommended baking time.
 For items that take longer to bake, set timer for 5-10 minutes earlier than recommended baking time.